-From Eastham to Provincetown, you'll find many exciting Cape Cod events, festivals and happenings throughout the year.
+Stay up to date about Eastham, Cape Cod, and Provincetown events.
+From festivals, exciting performances, and other happenings, there is always something going on throughout the year.
 From street carnivals and parades to art shows and cultural celebrations, you will feel the spirit of Cape Cod in our charming towns and historic hamlets.
-Just 22 miles from Eastham, Provincetown is a quaint coastal town at the tip of Cape Cod, beloved for its natural beauty and vibrant art scene.
-Take a day trip to beautiful Provincetown to enjoy whale watching, beach bumming, dining, or strolling through downtown to the art galleries on Commercial Street.
 Here are a few fun events and activities to experience on your Cape Cod adventure!

 Eastham and Cape Cod Events